Nina, a patient living with early Alzheimer's, reading a book

 You will likely be at the infusion center for longer than that, especially for your first infusion, so set aside extra time so you don’t feel rushed.

-Once every 2 weeks icon
+Twice-monthly (once every 2 weeks) calendar icon

-How often are infusions given?
+How often are infusions given to start?

-Infusions are given once every 2 weeks.
+Infusions are given twice monthly (once every 2 weeks).

 It's a good idea to figure out transportation early so you can make a plan for each infusion appointment.